Your Complete Website Audit Checklist

 ✔ Navigation

-• Is the menu simple and logical?
+• Is your main menu simple and logical?

 • Are there too many options?